Military band: United Kingdom

-Uniformed organization-based and civil Corps of Drums mostly follow the format by most army regiments while those with links to the light infantry do not use fifes at all.
-In the case of those that are part of the Sea Cadets and the RMVCC, they follow the RM (and former RN) Corps of Drums traditions, adding glockenspiels and in some bands wind and brass instruments.

-British style brass bands have the same positioning as the British Army brass bands as they are composed of only brass instruments, saxhorns and percussion.
-The same applies to carnival band formations, though these have the option to include woodwinds.

 Military bands of Oceania

 Australia

 British military bands have served in the Australian colonies since their arrival in 1788 all the way up to 1870.
 During this period, the bands came from visiting British and non-British naval ships.
 These bands include the Band of the New South Wales Corps and the Band of the 73rd (Perthshire) Regiment of Foot.
 With the formation of the Regular Army in 1947, military bands were raised in each of the five commands and by 1955, there were 12 army bands.
 The seniormost of these bands was the Northern Command Band from Townsville.
 The RAAF Band was the first to take up the concert band format reflected local community bands at this time.
 At one point, the Australian Broadcasting Commission maintained its own military band.
 Branded as the ABC Military Band, it was formed in October 1933 and comprised 40 players from all Australian States, playing a concerts during the war to raise funds for Australian soldiers.
 It was disbanded in September 1951 due to low funding.

 Military bands of the Australian Defence Force, and their formations on ceremonies and parades, are derived from those of the United Kingdom, with each service – Royal Australian Navy, Australian Army and the Royal Australian Air Force – having their own approach, based on the service military bands in the UK.
 For example, the Royal Australian Navy Band marches with drums at the front, whereas the bands of the other service branches have their trombone section at the front.
 The instrumentation also varies from band to band, as does the size of the ensemble.

 The Royal Australian Navy Band maintains two sections of musicians, one based in Sydney and one near Melbourne (at H.M.A.S.
 Cerberus).
 Australian Army Band Corps has full-time bands based in Canberra, Wagga Wagga, Sydney, Brisbane, and Townsville, as well as part-time (Reserve) bands in Melbourne, Adelaide, Brisbane, Perth, Sydney, Newcastle, Hobart, and Darwin.
 There are also many Reserve pipes and drums bands attached to various units.
 The Royal Australian Air Force Band consists of a single 43 piece band based in Melbourne.
 The bands of all three services perform at ceremonial functions, such as Commemoration ceremonies and ANZAC Day marches, in addition to providing music capability for their respective services.